• Skip to main content

 Top tips

-• If the curry sauce becomes too thick add a drop of water or coconut milk.
+• If the curry sauce becomes too thick add a little water and adjust the seasoning if needed.

-Can I use chicken thighs in this curry
+Can I use chicken breast in this curry

 • Sweet Potato Dhal with Halloumi